inconsistent-dg/AC-Modding/README.md

 This will also help out the googlers, typing in things like "how to make a treasure island", "how to install animal crossing mods", and things of that sort.
 These things will be on the site later.

+This branch houses the current Chirpy remodel until complete.
+Once done, it will be merged to main.

 # This site is not finished yet.